smeea/vdb/README.md

 # VDB

-VDB is card search & deck building tool for Vampire the Eternal Struggle (VTES) collectible card game.
+VDB is card search, deck building & inventory management tool for Vampire the Eternal Struggle (VTES) collectible card game.
 It is a successor of vtes-db - https://github.com/smeea/vtes-db.

 ## Components